 RESULTS AND INTERPRETATION

 For the purpose of this study, the number of mosquito eggs collected in the oviposition traps are interpreted as mosquito prevalence in that area.
 Map 2 shows how mosquito prevalence relates to race and ethnicity.
-The two demographic data frames being compared are white non-Hispanics and a combinations of all other minorities.
+The two demographic data frames being compared are white non-Hispanics and a combination of all other minorities.
 The first map (left) illustrates how the percentage of white non-Hispanic individuals within a census tract relates to the prevalence of mosquitos and the second map (right) demonstrates how the percentage of all minorities (Black, Hispanic, Asian, Pacific Islander etc.) relates to prevalence of mosquitoes.
 The comparison between these two different data frames indicates oviposition traps in census tracts with the higher percentages of minorities collected the greatest number of eggs.
 In other words, the traps that collected the greatest number of mosquito eggs were in census tracts with a large percent of minorities.